apostrophecms-legacy/myapostrophe-mac/README.md

 This is a REALLY simple way to install Apostrophe 2 on a Mac.
 But if you have a Windows or Linux system, you can still use Apostrophe!
 We run it on Linux every day.
 Just [check out the Apostrophe sandbox documentation.](http://github.com/punkave/apostrophe-sandbox)

+Mac Pros who dig node, macports, homebrew and the command line will probably want to [go straight to the sandbox project too.](http://github.com/punkave/apostrophe-sandbox)

 ## Installing the Apostrophe Sandbox on Your Mac

 **One line install:** just run this command!
 Be sure to copy and paste this to your terminal window as **one line**: